Algernon Blackwood: Life and work

 My fundamental interest, I suppose, is signs and proofs of other powers that lie hidden in us all; the extension, in other words, of human faculty.
 So many of my stories, therefore, deal with extension of consciousness; speculative and imaginative treatment of possibilities outside our normal range of consciousness....
 Also, all that happens in our universe is natural; under Law; but an extension of our so limited normal consciousness can reveal new, extra-ordinary powers etc., and the word "supernatural" seems the best word for treating these in fiction.
 I believe it possible for our consciousness to change and grow, and that with this change we may become aware of a new universe.
 A "change" in consciousness, in its type, I mean, is something more than a mere extension of what we already possess and know.

 Autobiography

 Blackwood wrote an autobiography of his early years, Episodes Before Thirty (1923), and there is a biography, Starlight Man, by Mike Ashley (ISBN 0-7867-0928-6).

 Death

-Blackwood died after several strokes.
+Blackwood died after experiencing several strokes.
 Officially his death on 10 December 1951 was from cerebral thrombosis, with arteriosclerosis as a contributing factor.
 He was cremated at Golders Green crematorium.
 A few weeks later his nephew took his ashes to Saanenmöser Pass in the Swiss Alps, and scattered them in the mountains that he had loved for more than forty years.